Dream of the Red Chamber: More than a boring Chinese novel

 This oddly brings me back to a song I've written 5 years ago (2021).
 Detachment is easy to declare, but hard to practice.

-This is the game I chose to play; the win condition is the money and status, not being understood.
+If you must choose the material world, then the win condition is money and status, not being understood by others.